The Energy Performance of Buildings Directive (EPBD)

 Although the new EPBD does not force the Member States to apply the set of EPB standards , the obligation to describe the national calculation methodology following the national annexes of the overarching standards will push the Member States to explain where and why they deviate from these standards.
 This will lead to an increased recognition and promotion of the set of EPB standards across the Member States and will have a positive impact on the implementation of the Directive.

-Five ‘overarching’ EPB standards explicitly mentioned in the new EPBD:
+Five ‘overarching’ EPB standards explicitly mentioned in the EPBD:2018:

 The EPBD lists five EPB standards as 'overarching'.
 The meaning of the terms 'overarching' in the new EPBD and in the modular structure of the set of EPB standards only partly overlap.
 In the modular structure the term overarching refers to the standards that deal with the overall energy performance of a building (module M1), while other modules deal with the building as such (M2) or specific technical building systems or services (M3 etc.)